ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 An abstract base class (`JSONInput`) defines what is expected from a JSON input (return a string or a dictionary, create a copy of itself with some values changed, etc.).
-Through a concrete implementation of this class, one can specify how to generate this JSON (e.g., accessing your own test data folders, associating keywords to each or your specific input, through an hardcoded dictionary, etc.).
+Through a concrete implementation of this class, one can specify how to generate this JSON (e.g., accessing your own test data folders, associating keywords to each or your specific input, through a hardcoded dictionary, etc.).

 This solution is inspired by various creational design patterns, such as [FACTORY METHOD](https://refactoring.guru/design-patterns/factory-method),